-- § 13 1.
-Net revenues from gaming permitted under this Ordinance shall only be expended for one or more of the following purposes: - (a) to fund Tribal government operations or programs; - (b) to provide for the general welfare of the Tribe and its members; - (c) to promote Tribal economic development;

-- (d) to donate to charitable organizations; or - (e) to help fund operations of Tribal government. - § 13 2.
-If the Council elects to make per capita payments to tribal members, it shall authorize such payments only upon approval of a plan submitted to the Secretary pursuant to 25 U.S.C. § 2710 (b) (3).
+- 13-1.
+Net revenues from gaming permitted under this Ordinance shall only be expended for one or more of the following purposes: - (a) to fund Tribal government operations or programs; - (b) to provide for the welfare of the Tribe and its members; - (c) to promote Tribal economic development; - (d) to donate to charitable organizations; or - (e) to support operations of local governmental agencies. - 13-2.
+If the Commission elects to make per capita payments to tribal members, it shall authorize such payments only upon approval of a plan submitted to the Secretary pursuant to 25 U.S.C. } 2710(b) (3).